albacoretuna/flowdock-search-and-analytics/README.md

 # Flowdock Analytics

-A nodejs app to mport Flowdock messages into elasticsearch, so that search and analytics becomes easier for Flowdock.
-Once messages are indexed Kibana can be used to search and visualize results in realtime.
+A nodejs app to import Flowdock messages into elasticsearch, so that search and analytics becomes easier for Flowdock.
+Once messages are indexed Kibana can be used to search and visualize results in real time.

 # Install
 ### 1. clone and add dependencies